Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 One purpose: keep the strategy intact.

 The Diagnostic finds the problem.
 The Blueprint redesigns the position.
-Control is what stops it from quietly unravelling when the company starts moving fast.
+The Category Control is what stops it from quietly unravelling when the company starts moving fast.

-You do not need Control when things are unclear.
+You do not need The Category Control when things are unclear.

 and the stakes start increasing.